 Nine months later, Kay entered the retail industry, working at what was basically a combination outdoor camping shop and used car dealership.
 Being the only girl in a group of big, burly Afrikaans ‘boere manne’, had its advantages – and Kay looks back at that time fondly.

-In February 2016, Kay found herself unexpectedly boarding a plane to Port Elizabeth (possibly as a result of an equally unexpected divorce) and arrived a little later in an oddball coastal city where local politicians settle their differences by braining opponents with glass water pitchers and hurling coffee mugs at each other in City Hall.
+In February 2016, Kay found herself unexpectedly boarding a plane to Port Elizabeth (as a result of an equally unexpected divorce) and arrived a little later in an oddball coastal city where local politicians settle their differences by braining opponents with glass water pitchers and hurling coffee mugs at each other in City Hall.

 Since then, Kay has finally found happiness with Christina Engela, whom she fondly describes as her soul mate.
+Kay and Christina got married in March 2018, and live happily ever after.

-Wendy K. Gloss writes dark poetry, generally about what she refers to as ‘uncomfortable subjects’, such as the run-of-the-mill depression, heartache, tragedy, death and suicide, based on her philosophical outlook and own life experiences.
+Wendy K. Engela writes dark poetry, generally about what she refers to as ‘uncomfortable subjects’, such as the run-of-the-mill depression, heartache, tragedy, death and suicide, based on her philosophical outlook and own life experiences.

 Her style generally tends to be free-verse poetry.
-Some of her poems are lighter (believe it or not) and are based on nature, Pagan spirituality, vampires and even, almost incredibly, a little romantic poetry – but she considers her darker poetry to be her better work due to the raw emotive content.
+Some of her poems are lighter (believe it or not) and are based on nature, Pagan spirituality, vampires and even, almost incredibly, a little romance – but she considers her darker poetry to be her better work due to the raw emotive content.

 Favorite poets include: